sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 } catch (ClassNotFoundException e) { ... }
 {% endhighlight %}

 But is reflection not slow and didn't we tried to get rich of reflections performance issues by using annotation processing which generates native code?
 Yes, reflection brings perfomance issues.
-However, it speeds up development because the developer has not to instantiate object by hand.
+However, it speeds up development because the developer has not to instantiate objects by hand.
 ButterKnife uses a HashMap to "cache" the instantiated objects.
 So `MyActivity$$ViewInjector` is only instantiated once by using reflections.
-Next time `MyActivity$$ViewInjector` is needed it will be retrieved fom the HashMap.
+Next time `MyActivity$$ViewInjector` is needed it will be retrieved from the HashMap.

 [FragmentArgs](https://github.com/sockeqwe/fragmentargs) works similar to ButterKnife.
 It uses reflection to instantiate things that otherwise the developer who uses FragmentArgs has to do.
 But FragmentArgs generates a special class while annotation processing which is kind of HashMap.
 So the whole FragmentArgs library executes only one reflection call at the very first time to instantiate this special HashMap class.
 Once this class is instantiated with `Class.forName()` all fragment arguments injection runs in native java code.